singlestore-labs/singlestoredb-dev-image/README.md

 > **Note**
 > `/init.sql` will only be run once.
 If you want to run it again you will need to delete the file `/data/.init.sql.done` and then restart the container.

-## How do use this container in a CI/CD environment?
+## How to use this container in a CI/CD environment?

 This Docker image defines a healthcheck which runs every 5 seconds.
 Any CI/CD system or container runtime which respects the healthcheck should automatically wait for SingleStore to be running and healthy.